 As it’s our first tutorial, so today, we will have a look at a detailed Introduction to Control systems.
 Before starting with technical details, I would like to simplify things, by first providing the basic concept of a Control System.
 So, let’s get started:

 - A system, whose output can be managed, controlled or regulated by varying its input is called Control System.

 - If we look around, we will find many control systems in our surroundings i.e. Refrigerator, Air Conditions, Washing Machines etc.

-- A control system can also be a combination of smaller control systems and are normally used to get desired/required output.
+- A control system can also be a combination of smaller control systems and is normally used to get desired/required output.

-- It's block diagram is shown in below figure:
+- Its block diagram is shown in the below figure:

 - The above figure represents a simple control system and we can think of this control system as a mathematical equation i.e.

 where, X is input, Y is output and Constant 5 is acting as a Control System.